3-year-old boy dies in fall from 4th floor window in Harlem

-Daniel Galeas fell from a rear window of the building.
+Authorities say Daniel Galeas fell from a rear window of the building, into a stairwell that goes into the basement in the back courtyard.

-Daniel was rushed to NYC Health and Hospitals/Harlem where he was pronounced dead.
+Galeas was rushed to NYC Health + Hospitals/Harlem, where he was pronounced dead.

 ----------